3 Is Family

 "3 Is Family" is the first single released from American singer Dana Dawson's second and final studio album, Black Butterfly (1995).
 The song was written by Billy Mann and produced by Ric Wake.
-In several territories, including the United Kingdom, it was released as her debut single on June 26, 1995.
+In several territories, including the United Kingdom, it was released as her debut single on June 26, 1995, by EMI and 1st Avenue Records.
 It was not released in the United States.

 The track was positively received by music critics and became a big radio hit in Europe, charting within the top 10 on the singles charts of Italy and the United Kingdom.
 On the European Hit Radio year-end chart for 1995, it was ranked at number 36.
 The song's success resulted in the follow-up single, "Got to Give Me Love", having its release date pushed back to October 1995.

 Critical reception

 James Masterton described the song as "bright" and "an almost classic bit of summer pop" in his weekly UK chart commentary, noting that Dawson's voice sounded like Australian singer Kylie Minogue's.
 A reviewer from Music & Media wrote, "Coming from First Avenue in Hitsville, UK again, a hit is born almost per definition.
 Positioning her, she's the missing link between production stable mates Eternal and Dina Carroll."
 British magazine Music Week rated it four out of five, adding, "Yankee Dana is big in Europe, and must be fancied to make her UK breakthrough with this.
 The radio edit is concise and catchy, while mixes by T-Empo and Dancing Divaz have pushed it to the top of the club chart."

-James Hamilton from the RM Dance Update declared it as a "Janet Jackson-ishly gurgled and cooed anxious jiggler".
+James Hamilton from the Record Mirror Dance Update declared it as a "Janet Jackson-ishly gurgled and cooed anxious jiggler".
+Gina Morris from Smash Hits gave it three out of five, writing, "Soulful and life-affirming, '3 Is Family' is the perfect afternoon-in-the-park-having-your-sarnies-nicked-by-pigeons pop song.
+The next Dina Carroll or Michelle Gayle no less."
 Peter Larsen of Danish radio station VLR said of the song, "It's simply a great pop song, which fully serves its purpose to make the people feel happy," while Sandra Boussu of Belgian radio station Hit-FM 106.1 described it as "summery" and "cheerful".